jfyne/live/README.md

 ##  Loading state and errors

-By default, the following classes are applied to the LiveView's parent container:
+By default, the following classes are applied to the handlers body:

 - `live-connected` - applied when the view has connected to the server
 - `live-disconnected` - applied when the view is not connected to the server